 Joshua is not the greatest boxer in the world, but he has certainly mastered the basic boxing fundamentals of a good strong, and solid jab to help set up his power shots.
 A tight defense with his right hand close to his chin to defend against hooks while bobbing in and out or circling round to create distance from his opponent.

 AJ does have a mean streak when it comes to finishing off his opponent and will tend to pounce on them once hurt by throwing right-hand straights, uppercuts, and hooks to take them out.

 Working alongside trainer Rob McCracken, who was the main British 2012 Olympic Boxing coach, he has managed to keep up these solid principles in Joshua’s style which has truly benefited him in the long run in my opinion.

 Below I’ll look at these aspects of his style in more detail.

 The Jab is key

-Joshua’s jab is probably one his most underrated weapons and key things he uses while fighting.
-He uses the jab primarily to set up his big right hand with a typical 1-2 to apply pressure and create range for defence.
+Joshua’s jab is probably one of his most underrated weapons and key things he uses while fighting.
+He uses the jab primarily to set up his big right hand with a typical 1-2 to apply pressure and create a range for defense.